We are in the West Building between 2nd and 3rd Street

 6.2 – If you cancel within 29-15 days of the date of the show, you are eligible for a refund amounting to one-half of your total payment.

-6.3 – Set up needs to be done by 4pm January 12th or forfeit of booth and fee.
+6.3 – Set up needs to be done by 4pm Friday of the show or forfeit of booth and fee.

 Section 7 * Adult & Bootleg